 What does the MGA do?

 Date back to 1905; our Directors have devoted their time and effort to advance the great game of golf in all corners of the state.
-With the help of its Member Clubs, the MGA works to keep the game great by providing the services described below to member players and clubs.
+With the help of its Member Clubs, the MGA works to keep the game great by providing the services described below to our members and clubs.

 The MGA conducts several statewide championships each year.
-These include the following: Amateur, Women’s Amateur, Mid-Amateur, Women’s Mid-Amateur, Stroke, Senior Amateur, Women’s Senior Amateur, Senior Four Ball, Four Ball, Women’s Four-Ball, Two-Lady Scramble, Couples Scramble, Parent-Child and Cup Matches.
-Under the Missouri Junior Golf Foundation (MJGF) we conduct our Junior events.
-These include the following: Missouri Junior Tour, Junior Match Play, Junior Amateur, and Kids Day.
-The MJGA also takes part in the Southern States Junior Cup Matches and the Junior Girls Four State.
-We also conduct a Senior Series Tour (18 events) around the State, and the Ozark Cup Matches (Kansas versus Missouri).
+These include the following: Amateur, Women’s Amateur, Mid-Amateur, Women’s Mid-Amateur, Stroke Play, Senior Amateur, Women’s Senior Amateur, Senior Four Ball, Four Ball, Two-Lady Scramble, Pink Ribbon Scramble, Parent-Child and Cup Matches.
+Under the Missouri Junior Golf Foundation (MJGF) we conduct all of our Junior events.
+These include the following: Missouri Junior Tour (15 events), Junior Match Play and Junior Amateur.
+The MJGF also takes part in the Southern States Junior Cup Matches and the Junior Girls Four State.
+We also conduct a Senior Series Tour (18 events) and the Senior Series Ozark Cup Matches (Kansas versus Missouri).

 The Missouri Junior Golf Foundation is a non-profit organization.
 It has its own Board of Directors.
 Besides offering tournaments to junior players across the State.
 The MJGF also owns the Ken Lanning Golf Center, 1616 Oil Well Rd, Jefferson City, Mo.
 The Foundation also offers Junior Golf Scholarships.